PretendoNetwork/website/docs/en_US/install/wiiu.md

 Once you get to the user selection screen, press (Plus) or `Add New User`.

 When asked if you already have a Nintendo Network ID, choose `No`.
-You will immediately be greeted with a language selection that will take you to the Network Services Agreement.
+You will immediately be greeted with a language selection that will take you to a Network Services Agreement.

 **STOP!** Read carefully, and make sure that this is the Pretendo Network Services Agreement and not just the regular Network Services Agreement.